sachinira/template-export-email-from-sfdc-contacts/README.md

 2. Then you can run the integration binary with the following command.
 `$ target/bin/template_sfdc_marketing_campaign_emails_to_csv-0.1.0.jar`.

-    Successful listener startup will print following in the console.
-    ```
-    [ballerina/http] started HTTP/WS listener 0.0.0.0:8080
-    ```
-3. Now you can add a new Contact to the Msrketing Campaign and observe if integration template will update the CSV file on the scheduled time.
+3. Now you can add a new Contact to the Msrketing Campaign and observe if integration template will add a  new CSV file on the scheduled time.